chris6661/ch-challenge-03/README.md

 # Password Generator Starter Code

+# Outline
-#This site is a page for generating a random password from 8-128 characters usiing capital letters, lowercase letters, numbers, and special characters.
+This site is a page for generating a random password from 8-128 characters usiing capital letters, lowercase letters, numbers, and special characters that will redirect a user if they try to enter the incorrect information when prompted.

+# Made by
+Chris6661